Knowledge

 How to Prioritize Collecting Receivables

 We recommend prioritizing collecting receivables by risk rather than by the outstanding amount.
 If you have additional data insights from a third-party data provider, we recommend leveraging these, too.
 With a risk-based, data-driven collections prioritization process, you can identify which accounts are more and less likely to pay.
-This process can help your staff avoid wasting time attempting to collect long-overdue payments.
+This process can help your staff avoid wasting time with attempting to collect long-overdue payments.

 Once you identify the customers with outstanding invoices and know how to prioritize collecting receivables, you should determine how to get the payments owed to your business.
 With a consistent collections policy, your business can streamline the process and improve your odds of success.